 Learn to sail at an RYA accredited club...

-Yorkshire Ouse Sailing Club are a recognized and accredited RYA training centre.
+Yorkshire Ouse Sailing Club are a recognized and accredited RYA training center.
 We provide training on a voluntary basis to new and existing members.
 This allows the training to take place within a small friendly group and a pleasant atmosphere.

-We will create a safe training environment for adults and children to learn to handle boats and sailing techniques.
+We create a safe training environment for adults and children to learn to handle boats and sailing techniques.
 As we are based on the river Ouse at Naburn, you will also get used to other river traffic, river current and the interesting effect that a river environment has on the wind.

 We teach both the RYA Youth and Adult Sailing Syllabus and prefer all out students to start at the beginning and work your way up.
-The RYA Youth Sailing Syllabus Level 1 is the basic entry to sailing and will give you the grounding be a useful crew or move on to the more advanced training courses.
+The RYA Youth Sailing Syllabus Level 1 / Junior stage 1 is the basic entry to sailing and will give you the grounding to take part in our Junior League / Beginners days, to crew or progress to more advanced training courses.

 Once your have the RYA Youth Sailing Syllabus Level 3 / Adult Level 2 the next stages depend on the direction you want to take with your sailing and a number of options are available you.
 Our chief instructor will happily discuss the options open to you and help you achieve your goals.